abdulawalarif/stepper_for_ecommerce/README.md

 ## How to tweak this project for your own uses

+This horizontal stepper can serve as a foundation for multi-step forms in various applications.
+Customize each step’s fields, validation, and submission logic according to your requirements.
+You can also switch to a vertical stepper layout by modifying `StepperType.horizontal` to `StepperType.vertical`.

 ## Reporting Bugs or Requesting Features?

 If you found an issue or would like to submit an improvement to this project,